 "THE TRUST WILL GO ON", says Sue Hill wife of the Charitable Wordsley businessman Geoff Hill MBE who sadly passed away at the age of 91after many years of raising funds for local charities.

-Geoff, aged over 85, has donated well over £250,000 to a host of good causes through his charitable trust, which he runs from the profits of his electrical superstore in Amblecote.
+Geoff, had donated well over £250,000 to a host of good causes through his charitable trust, which he ran from the profits of his electrical superstore in Amblecote.

-The trust sees ten per cent of the net profits from Geoff's successful shop donated to needy Black Country groups - many of which receive no funding from other sources.
+The trust has seen ten per cent of the net profits from Geoff's successful shop donated to needy Black Country groups - many of which received no funding from other sources.

 Over the years scout groups, sports clubs, children’s charities, community organisations and deserving individuals have benefitted.